-Big Sean & More Guys Rock Sexy Suits On The Grammy Awards’ Red Carpet
+Big Sean, Nick Jonas & More Guys Rock Sexy Suits On The Grammy Awards’ Red Carpet

 But these A-list dudes aren’t the only ones who get to celebrate the Grammys.
 You could win a handful of the items included in the 2018 Grammys gift bag by entering our giveaway!
 This giveaway is only eligible for people who are 18 years in age or older and live within the United States.
 You have until Friday, February 2 at 9am ET until the giveaway ends so head here quick to enter for your chance to win!

-Other guys who killed it on the red carpet include Brad Goreski and Dram.
+Other guys who killed it on the red carpet include Sam Smith, Imagine Dragons, and Tyler the Creator.
 Click through the gallery above to see all the best men’s fashion moments from the 2018 Grammy Awards!

 HollywoodLifers, which guy are you most excited to see at the Grammys?
 Let us know!